ugo-emekauwa/cisco-imm-automation-tools/src/policy_makers/imc_access_policy_maker/README.md

 ## Features
 - Automatically build an Intersight IMC Access Policy to your exact specification.
 Anything that can be done through the Intersight GUI can be done here and more!

-- Automatically attach the IMC Access Policy to a UCS Server or Chassis Profile if desired, during the IMC Access Policy configuration.
+- Automatically attach the IMC Access Policy to a UCS Server and/or UCS Chassis Profile if desired, during the IMC Access Policy configuration.

 - Quickly restore IMC Access Policy configurations as part of your on-prem Intersight backup solution.